 273,000 warrants were granted to the underwriters of the IPO.
 The value of these warrants is approximately \$1,017,000.
 The value of the warrants is recorded as both an increase and decrease to Additional Paid in Capital on the Balance Sheet since they are costs related to the issuance of the IPO shares.
-These warrants are exercisable beginning on January 5, 2024.
+These warrants are exercisable beginning on January 5, 2024 and expire five years after issuance.
 There was no stock compensation expense recorded on these warrants.